Sunday, September 25, 2011

 M101, but no matter how many times I did I never saw a blessed thing.

 Another obvious help that eluded me for some time was that many of the Messiers would be visible even in the Pal’s humble finder scope, a puny 23mm job.
-Instead of setting and resetting on consarned M37’s position, a look through the finder once I was in the area might have shown this somewhat subdued cluster as a wee fuzz-spot.
+Instead of setting and resetting on consarned M37’s position, a good, long look through the finder once I was in the area might have shown this somewhat subdued cluster as a wee fuzz-spot.
 Strange as it sounds today, I think I had the odd idea that doing that would have somehow been “cheating.”
 Go figger.

-Once I was finally on the object of my desire, I would give it a good, long look, even if I hoped to tick off a bunch of Messiers on that evening—maybe three or four.
+Once I was finally on the object of my desire, I would give it a good look, even if I hoped to tick off a bunch of Messiers on that evening—maybe three or four.
 Taking my time on objects was something I had to learn, though.
 In the early days, I'd give a DSO maybe a minute before I was off hunting the next one.
 Till one day I realized that I didn't see much at all if I didn't give my target at least five or ten minutes of eyepiece time.

 I’d stare at my target for as much as half-an-hour and let my mind drift toward it, wondering which of the multitudinous stars of M37 or whatever I was looking at harbored those nasty aliens from The Early Show.
 Sometimes I spooked myself so bad that I was soon carrying the scope back inside just as fast as I could go.
 But it was still worth it.
 What good was looking at the stars if you didn't do some DEEP THINKING about them?